 A little bit of mortgage Q&A: “When do mortgage payments start?”

-New homeowners often wonder when mortgage payments start, as there’s sometimes a considerable gap between closing and the due date of the first monthly payment.
+New homeowners (and those refinancing a mortgage) often wonder when mortgage payments start, as there’s sometimes a considerable gap between loan closing and the due date of the first monthly payment.

-You may have been told by your real estate agent or mortgage broker that payments won’t start for 45 days or longer and express some optimism as a result.
+For example, you may have been told by your real estate agent or mortgage broker that payments won’t start for 45 days or longer and express some intense optimism as a result.

 Mortgages Are Paid in Arrears